Josh Scalisi

 Operating system

-Fedora's large repository of recently released software allows me to avoid installing software from source to the extent I did in the past and avoid less secure packages I might be tempted to install if I were to use a different operating system (e.g., AUR packages, Debian backports, Homebrew packages, Nix packages, PPA packages, Ubuntu universe packages, and unverified Flatpaks).
+Fedora's package repository has recent versions of nearly all of the software I want, which allows me to avoid installing software from source to the extent I did in the past and avoid less secure packages I might be tempted to install if I were to use a different operating system, such as AUR packages, Homebrew packages, Nix packages, PPA packages, Ubuntu universe packages, Debian backports, and unverified Flatpaks.

 Display manager